 Veolia Water New York is working with the Rockland County Department of Health on a compliance schedule that includes steps to reduce levels of PFOA.
-These two sites are in the process of being evaluated for treatment design.
+These two wells are in the process of being evaluated for future treatment.
+You can learn more about the issue and the steps that Veolia is taking to address the problem at: https://nywq.veolianorthamerica.com.
 Additional information will be shared as further testing and progress occurs.
 This process is similar for any chemical detected in public drinking water that requires mitigation due to exceedance of an MCL.
 The compliance timetable will ensure that your drinking water will meet the MCL as rapidly as possible.